Carlos Manuel Rodríguez Santiago: Pastoral life

 While Rodríguez was working as an office clerk in various towns of the region, he dedicated his resources to promote a greater knowledge of the Catholic faith by promoting a greater understanding of the Catholic liturgy.
 Using articles on liturgical subjects he had translated and edited, he began publishing Liturgy and Christian Culture, which he dedicated innumerable hours.
 Rodríguez organized discussion groups in towns across the entire island and worked with Catholic social organizations to disseminate his ideas.
 He also taught catechism to high school students whose study aids he supplied out of his pocket.
 He was a Knight of Columbus.

 In 1946 Rodríguez enrolled at the University of Puerto Rico in Río Piedras, to pursue higher studies, where his brother José and sister Haydée were already UPR faculty members.
 As his disciples grew in number, he moved into nearby Catholic University Center and organized another Liturgy Circle (later called the Círculo de Cultura Cristiana).
 Despite excellent grades and his love for studies, however, illness prevented him from completing his second year.
 Nonetheless, he was a voracious reader and, with only a year's study, was able to master both the piano and the church organ.
 In 1948, he assembled along with Father McGlone, the parroquial chorus "Te Deum Laudamus".

 Rodríguez zealously promoted a renewal of the Catholic liturgy among bishops, clergy, and laypeople.
 He professed extreme devotion to the liturgy and worked to repair the loss of liturgical customs that had been abandoned over generations.
 He advocated for active participation of the laity in prayer, the use of the vernacular, and – most significantly – the observance of his much loved Paschal Vigil in its proper nighttime setting, after centuries of having this service celebrated on the morning of Holy Saturday.
 Increasingly convinced that “the liturgy is the life of the Church," he organized a "Liturgy Circle" in Caguas to foment better knowledge among the people.
 He expressed particular concern over the Easter vigil, saying that it had lost its ancient character as the focal night of the Christian year.
 To his delight, the Easter vigil was restored to its proper time near midnight by Pope Pius XII in 1952.
 One of his favorite sayings about this feast was "Vivimos para esa noche" ("We live for that night").
 This is now the motto on his tomb, which is located in the Cathedral of Caguas.

 Death

-Rodríguez was diagnosed with rectal cancer following an operation in 1963 and died on July 13, 1963, at the age of 44.
+Rodríguez was diagnosed with rectal cancer following an operation in 1963 and died on July 13 of that year at the age of 44.